fastify/fastify-bearer-auth/Readme.md

 * `bearerType`: string specifying the Bearer string (optional)
 * `function auth (key, req) {}` : this function will test if `key` is a valid token.
    The function must return a literal `true` if the key is accepted or a literal `false` if rejected.
-The function may return also a promise that resolves to one of these values.
-If the function returns or resolves to any other value, rejects, or throws a HTTP status of `500` will be sent. `req` is the Fastify request object.
+The function may also return a promise that resolves to one of these values.
+If the function returns or resolves to any other value, rejects, or throws, a HTTP status of `500` will be sent. `req` is the Fastify request object.
 If `auth` is a function, `keys` will be ignored.
 If `auth` is not a function, or `undefined`, `keys` will be used.